Leobarcena/project-vga-verilog/index.md

 ### **Demonstration**
 After programming the FPGA, I connected it to a normal monitor and saw the stripes exactly as expected.
 The display was clean and stable and there was no flicker, so at that point I knew the template worked.

-Here is what the original output looked like: I had forgotten to take a picture of my screen at the time I got the demo working.
-This picture I have demonstrated is from one of my class mates.
+Here is what the original output looked like:
 <img src="https://github.com/Leobarcena/project-vga-verilog/blob/main/docs/assets/images/20251111_140059.jpg">

 ## **My VGA Design Edit**